AgentMC/Sao19/Translate/En/Part8.md

 Scheta, who noticed the gesture, relaxed her mouth a little.
 She nodded to Ronye as if she could feel slightly relieved and said in a low voice.

 "First, I will go to the dark arts masters’ guild headquarters in the northern district to get the information.
-First of all, the who broke into this room is surely a stray master who does not belong to the current guild, but if minion was improved, I might be able to trace from that fact."
+First of all, the one who broke into this room is surely a stray master who does not belong to the current guild, but if minion was improved, I might be able to trace from that fact."

 "I understood... that, I will go with you.
 If Scheta is alone there, the arts masters may try to mislead."